-This new Showtime doc by Nanette Burstein (ON THE ROPES, THE KID STAYS IN THE PICTURE, AMERICAN TEEN) is on a VICE-like topic except it’s much better than anything produced by that network.
+This documentary by Nanette Burstein (ON THE ROPES, THE KID STAYS IN THE PICTURE, AMERICAN TEEN) is on a VICE-like topic except it’s much better than anything produced by that network.
 Why?
-Because Burstein spent longer than three days investigating the complicated story that is John McAfee.
+Because Burstein spent longer than three days investigating the complicated story of John McAfee.

-VICE’s work often sails past the standard of evening news but ultimately lands far from where a great documentary, which often takes years to produce, does.
+VICE stories often exceed the standard of evening news but fall far short of a good documentary, which often takes years to produce.
 Burstein travels to Belize and unravels the story, or in this case, multiple stories.
-She doesn’t get a sit-down on-camera interview with the man, but he emails her plenty and she includes those emails.
+She doesn’t get a sit-down on-camera interview with McAfee, but he emails her plenty and she includes those emails.